Networking

 comunicacion@lifeinnocereal.eu

-Meeting LIFE-InnoCereal & LIFE-AgrOassis
+Meeting with LIFE-InnoCereal & LIFE-AgrOassis

 As part of networking with other European projects, LIFE-AgrOassis was presented on May 22, 2025, at the open field day of the LIFE-InnoCereal project, which was co-organized by the Company for the Promotion of Sustainable Farming Systems and the European Conservation Agriculture Federation (ECAF) in Larissa, Greece.